The Rainforest” (World Wildlife Fund)

 FRANK FARUK CEVIZ

-The piece opens with bass clarinet and continues with the simple piano theme which brings a proximity to the wild life of the forest (section A).
-Then Bansuri's motif responds to the piano with its sadness.
-Slowly moving camera blends with the exotic eastern quality and leads us to softly played arpeggios on the piano.
-In section B, between 00:36:23 to 00:54:13, the Piano provides a forward motion, emotional response to the narrative.
-A brief change of tonality at 00:48:21 - from G minor to C minor - helps to emphasize the benefits of rainforests.
-In here, the harmonic language is very effective which serves a genuine continuity while keeping in synchronize with the text.
+The piece opens with the bass clarinet and continues with a simple piano theme, which brings a sense of proximity to the wild life of the forest (section A).
+The motifs of the bansuri then respond to the piano, conveying a sense of sadness.
+The slowly moving camera blends with the exotic eastern quality, leading to softly played arpeggios on the piano.
+In section B, the piano provides a forward motion, emotional response to the narrative.
+A brief change in tonality at 00:48:21, from G minor to C minor, serves to emphasize the benefits of rainforests and the harmonic language employed is effective in providing continuity while remaining synchronized with the text.

-The return of Bansuri accompanies the text message 'this is the rainforest' provides a fine balance to the form of the score.
-In parallel to the video ending the music also fades away with the slightly altered opening theme (Section A') and accomplishes its mission by leaving a permanent mark on one's mind.
+The music develops in tandem with the progression of the story, moving the plot along.
+The return of the bansuri, accompanying the text message 'this is the rainforest', provides a suitable balance to the form of the score.
+In parallel to the conclusion of the video, the music also fades away with a slightly altered opening theme (Section A'), thus fulfilling its intended purpose by leaving a lasting impression on the viewer.